WakiMak/trentent.github.io-forked/_posts/2017-04-24-citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api.md

   </p>
 </div>

-The modifications that you apply add a new &#8216;query&#8217; to the URI that is picked up. Â This &#8216;query&#8217; is &#8220;NFuse_AppCommandLine&#8221; and theÂ value it isÂ equal to (&#8220;C:\Windows\WindowsUpdate.log&#8221; in my example) is passed into the ICA file.
+The modifications that you apply add a new 'query' to the URI that is picked up. Â This 'query' is "NFuse_AppCommandLine" and theÂ value it isÂ equal to ("C:\Windows\WindowsUpdate.log" in my example) is passed into the ICA file.

-The ICA file, when launched, will pass the parameter to a special string &#8220;%\*\*&#8221; the is set on the command line of the published application. Â This token &#8220;%\*\*&#8221; gets replaced by the parameter specified in the ICA which then generates the launch string. Â This string is executed and the result is the program launches.
+The ICA file, when launched, will pass the parameter to a special string "%\*\*" the is set on the command line of the published application. Â This token "%\*\*" gets replaced by the parameter specified in the ICA which then generates the launch string. Â This string is executed and the result is the program launches.

-Can we do this with Storefront? Â Well, first things first, is this even possible with XenApp/XenDesktop 7.X? Â In order to test this I created an application and specified the special token.
+Can we do this with Storefront? Â Well, first things first, is this even possible with &/XenDesktop 7.X? Â In order to test this I created an application and specified the special token.

 <img class="aligncenter size-full wp-image-2153" src="http://theorypc.ca/wp-content/uploads/2017/04/Screen-Shot-2017-04-22-at-1.39.21-PM.png" alt="" width="795" height="580" srcset="http://theorypc.ca/wp-content/uploads/2017/04/Screen-Shot-2017-04-22-at-1.39.21-PM.png 795w, http://theorypc.ca/wp-content/uploads/2017/04/Screen-Shot-2017-04-22-at-1.39.21-PM-300x219.png 300w, http://theorypc.ca/wp-content/uploads/2017/04/Screen-Shot-2017-04-22-at-1.39.21-PM-768x560.png 768w" sizes="(max-width: 795px) 100vw, 795px" />